-Infectious Diseases of Ferrets
+Viral Diseases of Ferrets

-Two coronaviruses cause disease in ferrets.
+At least two coronaviruses cause disease in ferrets.
 The ferret enteric coronavirus causes epizootic catarrhal enteritis.
-This disease is highly transmissible and is often brought into a group of ferrets by an asymptomatic juvenile animal.
-Clinical signs begin 2–14 days after introduction of the new ferret or exposure through fomites and include anorexia, vomiting, green or mucoid diarrhea, melena, dehydration, lethargy, and weight loss.
-The disease is most severe in older ferrets, which may take months to fully recover.
-Treatment is supportive and includes fluids, nutritional support, broad-spectrum antibiotics, and GI protectants.
-Prevention is by quarantine of new ferrets, thorough cleaning of new bedding and toys, and washing hands and changing clothes after handling other ferrets.
+Ferret enteric coronavirus is highly transmissible and is often brought into a group of ferrets by an asymptomatic juvenile.
+Clinical signs begin 2–14 days after introduction of the new ferret or after exposure through fomites.
+After infection, the virus causes blunting of the intestinal villi and consequent maldigestion and malabsorption, leading to clinical signs such as anorexia, vomiting, green or mucoid diarrhea, melena, dehydration, lethargy, and weight loss.
+In recent years, the development of clinical signs has become rare.
+Disease, if seen, is most severe in older ferrets, which may need months to fully recover.
+Treatment is supportive and includes fluids, nutritional support, GI protectants, and broad-spectrum antimicrobials if secondary bacterial infection is suspected.
+Prevention is by means of quarantine of new ferrets, thorough cleaning of new bedding and toys, and washing hands and changing clothes after handling unaffected ferrets.

-Aleutian disease is a parvovirus originally seen in mink, but at least two distinct ferret strains of the virus have been identified (see Viral Diseases of Mink).
+Aleutian disease is a parvovirus originally seen in mink Viral Diseases of Mink Aleutian disease (AD), or mink plasmacytosis, is an important disease in mink resulting from infection with Aleutian mink disease virus (AMDV).
+An amdoparvovirus within the family Parvoviridae... read more , but at least 2 distinct ferret strains of the virus have been identified.
 The virus causes immune complex deposition in organs, which results in a variety of nonspecific clinical signs such as progressive weight loss, weakness, ataxia, hepatomegaly, and splenomegaly.
-A severe hypergammaglobulinemia is the most consistent finding on blood work.
-A presumptive diagnosis is based on clinical signs and hyperglobulinemia.
-The two most common tests for the virus antibody are counterimmunoelectrophoresis and immunofluorescent antibody tests.
-Definitive diagnosis is difficult, because many apparently normal ferrets have positive titers.
-The organism has been found in the urine, feces, and blood of symptomatic and asymptomatic animals.
+Severe hypergammaglobulinemia is the most consistent finding on laboratory testing.
+A presumptive diagnosis is based on clinical signs and the presence of hyperglobulinemia.
+The most common tests used to diagnose viral infection in the US are PCR assay and serologic testing (through the Infectious Diseases Laboratory of the University of Georgia).
+In other countries, the counterimmunoelectrophoresis (CIEP) is the most commonly used test to detect parvovirus antibodies.
+Definitive diagnosis is difficult because apparently normal ferrets in shelters may have positive titers.
+Moreover, the virus has been found in the urine, feces, and blood of both symptomatic and asymptomatic animals.